cemal201138/Mottoverse/README-gb.md

 ### Execution
 1. Download the latest version of the repository and run the executable file.

-2. You can check the [rss-feed](https://github.com/cemal201138/rss-feed) repository for sample RSS sources and structure.
+2. You can check the [rss-feed](https://github.com/cemal201138/rss-feed) repository for sample RSS sources and structure, or use the example directly.

 3. Run the script with Python: python main.py